-5. Business models
+5. BUSINESS MODELS

-The most remarkable business model to have emerged in electronic publishing is the socalled big, or all-you-can-eat, deal.
-This is particularly prevalent in the field of ejournals, but may also be seen in the field of e-books.
+The most remarkable business model to have emerged is the so-called big, or all-you-can-eat, deal.
+This is particularly prevalent in the field of e-journals, but may also be seen in the field of e-books.